 - 1 ripe pear, peeled, cored and finely chopped

 - 1/2 cup packed raisins or golden raisins

 - 1 cup dried hibiscus flowers (also known as jamaica or sorrel), tied inside a square of cheesecloth

 - Garnish: 12 lemon slices

 In a large stockpot, add the water, piloncillo, cinnamon sticks, cloves and tamarind paste, and bring to a boil.
 Drop to a simmer, and stir to completely dissolve the tamarind paste.
 Simmer for 15 minutes.

 Add the apples, pear, raisins and hibiscus flowers, and simmer for 15 minutes, until the fruit is soft and raisins are rehydrated.

 Squeeze the remaining liquid out of the cheesecloth packet and discard.
 Remove the cinnamon sticks and cloves and discard.
 Stir in the lemon juice and rum.

-Ladle the punch between 12 punch glasses, thinly slice 2 lemons, and garnish each glass with a slice.
+Divide the punch between 12 punch glasses, thinly slice 2 lemons and garnish each glass with a slice.